Mangesh Tendulkar

-Mangesh Tendulkar was an Indian artist as cartoonist and humourist.
+Mangesh Tendulkar (1934 – 10 July 2017) was an Indian artist as cartoonist and humourist.
 He has also written in many magazines on cartoons.

-Early life

 Brief biography

 Tendulkar was a caricaturist for the year 1954.
 He was instrumental in creating traffic awareness in Pune city and gave great support to Pune traffic police.
 He used to personally stand on Karve road, Pune for creating awareness regarding the traffic for last 17 years of his life.

-TThe city-based Automotive Research Association of India (ARAI) had used Mangesh’s talents to draw images in their drive to promote road safety.
+The city-based Automotive Research Association of India (ARAI) had used Mangesh’s talents to draw images in their drive to promote road safety.
 In a series of 100 cartoons, he set forth his concerns about the city and the preservation of Pune’s once-leafy environs with his trademark good-humoured, gentle skepticism.
 Besides his prolific cartoons, Tendulkar also authored collections of satirical sketches accompanied by his caricatures in works like Bhuichakra and Sunday Mood.
 He also documented Pune’s theatre scene in incisive articles and books.

 He started sketching caricatures in his 70s and he was active till his death.